 Peppercorn Plant Care

-Peppercorn plants grow in tropical jungles, and as such, grow best in hot, humid environments with filtered light.
-The closer you can mimic its native habitat, the more likely it is you will be able to get your peppercorn plant to fruit.
+Peppercorn plants naturally grow in tropical jungles, best suited in hot, humid environments with filtered light.
+The closer you can mimic its native habitat, the more likely your peppercorn plant will fruit.
 These tropical plants may attract pests like weevils or flea beetles if stressed by the cold.

-When growing peppercorn plant as an indoor houseplant, give it the brightest light you can.
+When growing peppercorn plant as an indoor houseplant, give it the brightest light possible.
 The vines need the sun's energy to produce flowers and fruit.
-In a greenhouse or outdoors, partial sunlight is adequate for healthy growth.
+However, in a greenhouse or outdoors, partial sunlight is adequate for healthy growth.

-Peppercorn vines do not like to dry out.
-Water the plants when the surface of the soil feels dry.
+Peppercorn vines do not like to dry out, so water the plants when the surface of the soil feels dry.

 Temperature and Humidity

-Peppercorn plants are classified as zone 12 plants, which means that they need very warm temperatures to maintain health.
+Peppercorn plants are classified as zone 12 plants, which means that they need hot temperatures to maintain health.
 Plants will stop growing when temperatures drop below 50 degrees Fahrenheit.
-Peppercorn plants like a humid environment, and appreciate regular misting.
-If you can provide enough light in a humid bathroom or kitchen, these are good places to grow the peppercorn vine.
+Peppercorn plants like a humid environment and appreciate regular misting.
+If you can provide bright light in a humid bathroom or kitchen, these are some good indoor places to grow the peppercorn vine.